ECG Releases List of Areas in Accra West to Experience 24-Hour Rolling Blackouts on April 30

 • The ECG has introduced a two-day load management schedule for Accra West following a fire at GRIDCo’s Akosombo substation

-The Electricity Company of Ghana (ECG) has announced a two-day load management schedule for Accra West following Wednesday’s fire at GRIDCo’s Akosombo substation, which has significantly reduced power supply to major parts of the country.
+The Electricity Company of Ghana (ECG) has announced a two-day load management schedule for Accra West following a fire at GRIDCo’s Akosombo substation, which has significantly reduced power supply to major parts of the country.

 In three separate notices, ECG outlined a rotating outage plan covering Wednesday, April 29, to Thursday, April 30, affecting more than 100 communities across the Accra West metropolis.